9 Ways To Shop Smart for Direct Cremation

 According to the National Funeral Directors Association, the median cost of a funeral with a burial and viewing was $7,640 in 2019, up from $7,181 in 2014.
 The NFDA says that the average cost does not take into account additional fees for cemetery, monument or marker costs, flowers or an obituary.

 Cremation is a simple, cheaper alternative.
 The national median cost for a direct cremation, which would include a basic cremation container, is $2,495, according to the NFDA.
-Solace provides low-cost cremation in Oregon and Washington in the Portland and Seattle metro areas for a flat price of $895.
+Solace provides low-cost cremation for a flat price of $995.

 Direct Cremation is a less expensive approach (where the cremation takes place before a memorial or celebration of life in the days following a passing), but prices can vary depending on what funeral home a family chooses.